iamianM/regression_case_study/README.md

 Evaluation
 ======================
-The evaluation of your model will be based on Root Mean Squared Log Error.
+The evaluation of the model is based on Root Mean Squared Log Error.
 Which is computed as follows:

 ![](images/rmsle.png)